DataSpott/sgt_analysis/README.md

 provides a graphical interface to interact with.
 To use the terminal-variant some informatical knowledge is required to setup the modules and use the flags.
+Further you will need an Excel-file with the data of your growth curves

 In the following is described how to use either of this options.